 Harbour ISP allows customers to pick their favoured NBN speed with their required amount of data, plus the option of a home phone or home phone and mobile bundle.
 Prices start from $49 per month for Tier 1 speed, and $59 for Tier 2, with an additional $10 bumping the data allowance up from 250GB to unlimited for those first two plans.

 The modestly-named Infinity Broadband offers an easy mix and match option for its NBN plans.
+Ironically, not all of its plans are ‘infinite’.
 First you decide on your preferred tier of download speeds, and then you decide how much data you’re likely to chew through over a month.

-These plans all come with no lock-in contracts “between mates” and no activation fee, although you might need to pay $99 for a modem.
+These plans all come with no lock-in contracts “between mates” and no activation fee either, although you might need to pay $99 for a modem.
 MATE Communicate also offers additional unlimited call inclusions with each plan for an extra $9 per month.
+If you’re tired of waiting for a mate to call you back, perhaps use your NBN connection to contact them online.
+Here’s a snapshot of the different speed and price configurations on offer:

 MyNetFone is one of Australia’s leading voice and data communications services, and owns one of the country’s largest VoIP networks.
 It also boasts three simple NBN plans, priced at $49.99 per month for 200GB of data and PAYG rate home phone calls, $59.99 for unlimited data and PAYG calls, and $69.99 for unlimited data and unlimited calls.